Elevation shapes are shapes that scale automatically based on the dimensions of a product and are located in the Elevation Shapes Visio stencil.

 Equipment Rack

-This is a unique and complex shape that will automatically draw just about any 19", 23", or half equipment rack with just the overall width, height, and number of rack units from the database.
+This is a unique and complex shape that will automatically draw just about any 19", 23", or half equipment rack, given the overall width, height, and number of rack units from the database.
 It has built-in connection points at each 1.75" rack space, and all of our elevation shapes are designed to "snap" into place at these 1.75" increments.

 It has the same text options as the other shapes, and you can also change the color and adjust the headers with the Shape Data window.
 The header adjustment is for racks that are not symmetrical on the top and bottom.

-We added a Shape Data UI for Rack Style so this same shape could be used for 19", 23", and Half racks.
+We added a Shape Data UI for Rack Style, allowing the same shape to be used for 19", 23", and half-rack configurations.
 The default is 19."